 Oklahoma has a long quail hunting tradition.
 Even though population surveys show quail numbers are down over most of the state—a trend observed throughout the entire southeastern United States—Oklahoma is one of the few remaining states where hunters can pursue relatively large numbers of wild quail.
 Hunters harvest an estimated one to two million birds a year in the state, which consistently ranks nationally in the top three for harvest.

-- Comprehensive Quail Habitat Booklet
+- Comprehensive Quail Habitat Guide

 - Private Landowner Assistance Programs